erjohns3/light-show/README.md

     * chris's idea - changing some effects but not all - on non-high delta changes

-# Getting songs
-It should be pretty good about auto downloading specific songs with the --show parameter, but you can also copy on mass from the doorbell with the below commands

-## To get all songs from doorbell
-`scp -r pi@doorbell:/home/pi/light-show/songs .`

-## To push your songs TO the doorbell
-`scp -r songs pi@doorbell:/home/pi/light-show/`

 # To autogenerate
 ### Note that the --show parameter here fuzzy finds the filename
 `python light_server.py --local --autogen shelter`